-Whenever you need to add a new executable in the PATH variable, you can either add it to the start of another directory or at the end of other directories.
+If you need to include another directory in the PATH variable, you can select adding either in the beginning or at the end of this list.

 Where to Set the PATH Variable?